grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - alpb
       - alpb, gbsa
     * - multitemp
-      - wether GmRRHO should be calculated for a range of temperatures (defined in trange) or not.
+      - whether GmRRHO should be calculated for a range of temperatures (defined in trange) or not.
       - True
       - True, False
     * - evaluate_rrho
-      - wether to calculate GmRRHO or not.
+      - whether to calculate GmRRHO or not.
       - True
       - True, False
     * - consider_sym
-      - wether to determine and use the symmetry of the conformers for xtb-only calculations or not.
+      - whether to determine and use the symmetry of the conformers for xtb-only calculations or not.
       - True
       - True, False
     * - bhess
-      - wether to run the mRRHO calculation on unoptimized geometries (True) or geometries preoptimized by xtb (False), which would result in calling xtb with --ohess.
+      - whether to run the mRRHO calculation on unoptimized geometries (True) or geometries preoptimized by xtb (False), which would result in calling xtb with --ohess.
       - True
       - True, False
     * - rmsdbias
-      - wether to use a RMSD bias (should be defined in a file called rmsdpot.xyz in the working directory).
+      - whether to use a RMSD bias (should be defined in a file called rmsdpot.xyz in the working directory).
       - False
       - True, False
     * - balance
-      - wether to use the built-in static load balancing strategy (tries to utilize all the cores as much as possible).
+      - whether to use the built-in static load balancing strategy (tries to utilize all the cores as much as possible).
 If set to False, CENSO will use the number of cores per task assigned with the omp setting.
+Note that this feature is not supported for TURBOMOLE.
       - True
       - True, False
     * - gas-phase
-      - wether to turn off all solvation modelling (True) or use solvation (False).
+      - whether to turn off all solvation modelling (True) or use solvation (False).
       - False
       - True, False
     * - copy_mo
-      - wether to copy MO-files of previous calculations of a conformer within a run (True) or not (False). **This is highly recommended** to use, since it is likely to reduce the number of SCF cycles per single-point significantly.
+      - whether to copy MO-files of previous calculations of a conformer within a run (True) or not (False). **This is highly recommended** to use, since it is likely to reduce the number of SCF cycles per single-point significantly.
       - True
       - True, False
     * - retry_failed
-      - wether to try to recover failed jobs by applying flags hardcoded in CENSO.
+      - whether to try to recover failed jobs by applying flags hardcoded in CENSO.
 This is recommended to use if you know that SCFs of your system might be tricky.
       - True
       - True, False
     * - trange